zjw6673/UCAS-COD-LAB/journal.md

 the solutions: for write request, dcache send req_ready signal only after the data has been actually written to its place (mem or cache)
     for read signals, send ready signal right after WAIT state

+# DMA design

+## task breakdown

+there is a mem_cpy program that copied data from buffer0(in mem) to buffer1.
+But coping data using a program is slow, we want to write a hardware to help use do that, This is the DMA engine.

+Buffer0 is devided into sub-buffers(4 kB for each), while working, cpu and DMA maintains a ringed-queue together:
+- cpu writes data to buffer and move `head` forward to the recently filled sub-buffer
+- DMA moves data from the sub-buffer pointed by `tail` to buffer1

+### How DMA works

+DMA works automatically whenever `tail` is lagged behind `head` when finished moving a sub-buffer, send a intr to notify cpu

+for each sub-buffer, DMA breaks it into several burst transmits:
+1. send burst read req to mem, with max_len 32Byte
+2. store read data to FIFO
+3. send burst write req to mem
+4. write data from FIFO to mem
+5. loop to 1 until sub_buffer is fully moved, then
+6. update tail_ptr: tail_ptr += dma_size
+7. send intr signal to CPU: set INTR bit in ctrl_stat

+this requires (N / 32 + (N % 32 != 0)) times of burst transmits
+when N = 4KB, it needs 128 times of burst transmits

+- How does DMA where to read from or write to the mem? src_base(in 0x0000) stores the read base addr dest_base(in 0x0004) stores the write base addr

+    thus the addr of sub-buffer to read from(in buffer0) can be calculated with: `src_base + tail_ptr`
+    the addr of sub-buffer to write to(in buffer1) can be calculated with: `dest_base + tail_ptr`

+### How CPU works

+each time in IF state, check if there is and intr if so, then:
+1. save PC to EPC, and jump to intr entrance(0x100), and shield all further intr signal
+2. when intr program hits inst `ERET`, recover EPC to PC, relieve intr shield

+the intr program is left for us to implement, shoud:
+1. reset the INTR bit of ctrl_stat to 0
+2. mark copied sub-buffer according to tail_ptr
+3. end with an ERET